+We would like to address the following additional comment on IFRS S2 which we hope the ISSB considers even though it concerns an issue that is not addressed in the ED.
 The ISSB will be aware that a revision of the ESRS is currently underway in the European Union with the support of EFRAG.
 In the on-going discussions on the revision of ESRS, there is an increasing demand for simplification with regard to the quantification of anticipated financial effects.
 Emphasising interoperability, it is also being discussed to what extent the ESRS can be more closely aligned with the corresponding provisions of IFRS S2 in future.
 On the respective requirements of IFRS S2, we note an entity is exempted from quantification in certain circumstances according to IFRS S2.19 and .20 (e.g. in case of high measurement uncertainty).
 However, we note that the general requirements in IFRS S1.18 on disclosing anticipated financial effects ("use all reasonable and supportable information that is available to the entity at the reporting date without undue cost or effort" and "use an approach that is commensurate with the skills, capabilities and resources that are available to the entity") are difficult to put into practice.
-For this reason, we propose a provision that is linked to the management approach: Anticipated financial effects should be quantified for external reporting if these are quantified for internal management purposes.
+Furthermore, we clearly observe that even linking the requirement to disclose quantitative effects to their relevance for internal management purposes, i.e., management approach, often does not result in disclosures that are decision-useful.
+For this reason, we propose for both IFRS SDS and ESRS a provision that leaves it up to an entity to decide whether to disclose anticipated financial effects in quantitative terms.